dgerosa/gwdet/README.md

 - `det`: GW detectability (float or array)

-  ​

-## Cheks and performance
+## Checks and performance

 Here I first compare the performance of the P(w) interpolator implemented in `averageangles` against public data from [Emanuele Berti's website](http://www.phy.olemiss.edu/~berti/research/).
 The agreement is excellent and the residuals are just numerical noise.
-This plot can be generated with
+This plot can be generated with:

 ```
 gwdet.compare_Pw()
 ```

 ![compare_pw](https://user-images.githubusercontent.com/7237041/30345791-54f23092-97bb-11e7-8327-1a6531a1437a.png)

 Seconly, I compare the perfomance of the P(m1,m2,z) interpolator of `detectability` against 1000 bruce force SNR computations from `lal`.
 Altough occasional mismathces of 3% are found, the median residuals are as small as ~1e-5.
-This plot can be generated with
+This plot can be generated with:

 ```
 gwdet.compare_Psnr()
 ```

 ![compare_psnr](https://user-images.githubusercontent.com/7237041/30341935-c3bd36e8-97ac-11e7-947d-ac06dae3bedb.png)